muhyizz/odin-recipes/README.md

 # odin-recipes
-This is the odin-recipes worflow
+This is the odin-recipes workflow